-Are coffee grounds good for tomato plants?
+Are Coffee Grounds Good for Tomato Plants?
 Yes and no.

-Ever wondered if tossing those leftover coffee grounds onto your tomato plants is actually a good idea?
-Well, you are not alone.
-I was teaching a beginner gardening class at our local library a few weeks ago, and this very question came up and sparked a lively discussion.
+Ever wondered if tossing those leftover coffee grounds onto your tomato plants is actually worth it?
+Well, you're not alone.
+I was teaching a beginner gardening class at our local library a few weeks ago, and this very question came up.
+I know there are a lot of myths out there when it comes to gardening, and sometimes it can get confusing.
+I'm going to help you out if you've ever wondered, "are coffee grounds good for tomato plants?"

 Jump to: